MyRespect/CIS6930/project.md

 ---

+Students are encouraged to form a group of three to implement both the midterm and final projects.

-### **Midterm Project Requirements**
+### **Midterm Project**

-* Objective: Develop an AI application that demonstrates a clear and impactful use case.
-Your application should solve a specific problem or enhance a process in an innovative way.
+* Objective: Build an AI application such as object detection, voice conversion, or large language model agent to solve a specific problem or improve existing solutions in an innovative way.

-* Technologies: You are free to choose any AI technologies or frameworks you prefer (e.g., TensorFlow, PyTorch, etc.).
-Your choice should align with the needs and objectives of your project.

-* Functionality: The application must have a functional user interface (UI) or API to demonstrate its capabilities.
-It should be user-friendly and effectively showcase the AI component's role in solving the problem.
+* Functionality: Have a functional API or user interface to demonstrate its capabilities.
+It should be user-friendly and effectively showcase the role of AI in solving the problem.

 * Documentation: Include a README file with clear instructions on how to run your application.

 * Format: Submit your code repository via [GitHub or Canvas] and ensure all files are properly organized and documented.

-* Evaluation: Projects will be graded based on innovation, technical complexity, functionality, user experience, and documentation.
+Projects will be graded based on technical contribution, functionality, user experience, and documentation.
 We encourage you to think creatively and explore diverse applications of AI.
-Whether it's enhancing healthcare, improving customer experiences, optimizing supply chains, or developing new entertainment technologies, the possibilities are endless!
+Whether it is enhancing healthcare, optimizing supply chains, or developing new entertainment technologies, the possibilities are endless!

-### **Final Project Requirements**
+### **Final Project**

-* Objective: Following the midterm project, evaluate the AI application based on one specific aspect of trustworthiness:
+* Objective: Evaluate the AI application that you have built in the midterm project based on one specific aspect of trustworthiness:
+    * Privacy
     * Fairness and Bias
-    * Transparency and Explainability
     * Safety and Security
-    * Privacy
     * Reliability and Robustness
+    * Transparency and Explainability
-    * Accountability and Compliance
+    * Accountability and Responsibility
 <br>
 <br/>
-* Evaluation Framework: Develop a framework or methodology to assess the chosen aspect.
-Your framework should include clear criteria and metrics for evaluation.
-Refer to existing standards and guidelines where appropriate.

-* Analysis: Apply your evaluation framework to the chosen AI application.
-Provide a detailed analysis of its performance against the trustworthiness criteria.
+* Functionality: Provide a detailed analysis of its performance against the trustworthiness criteria.
 Discuss any shortcomings, potential risks, and areas for improvement.
+For example, you can design different attacks to evaluate the potential security and privacy risks in your built AI applications.
+You can also do benchmark tests on your AI systems to assess the fairness and bias issues in your AI application.

 * Documentation: Include a README file with clear instructions on how to run your application.

 * Format: Submit your code repository via [GitHub or Canvas] and ensure all files are properly organized and documented.

-* Evaluation: Projects will be graded based on innovation, technical complexity, functionality, user experience, and documentation.

-Be active in accessing academic papers, industry reports, and ethical guidelines on AI trustworthiness, and attend our lectures to explore different aspects of AI ethics and trustworthiness.
-We encourage you to think critically and creatively about the role of trustworthiness in AI applications.
-Understanding these dimensions is crucial for developing AI technologies that are ethical, safe, and beneficial to society.
+Projects will be graded based on technical contribution, functionality, user experience, and documentation.
+We encourage you to read research papers, industry reports, and ethical guidelines on AI trustworthiness.
+Just think critically and creatively about the role of trustworthiness in AI applications.

-Feel free to form teams of up to 3 members or work individually.
-If you have any questions or need further clarification, please do not hesitate to reach out.

-### **Essay and Group Presentation**
+### **Presentation and Essay**

-* The content of the essay should include both the midterm and final projects:

-    * Midterm Project: Provide a detailed account of your midterm project, including the objective, methodology, results, and your evaluation of the project's success.
-Discuss any challenges you faced and how you overcame them.
+* Midterm Presentation: Describe your midterm project, highlighting the objective, related work, challenges, solutions, and your evaluation progress.

-    * Final Term Project: Describe your final term project, highlighting the main goals, approach, outcomes, and innovative aspects of your work.
-Reflect on how your final project built upon or differed from your midterm project.
+* Final Presentation: Describe your final term project and discuss how your final project built upon or differed from your midterm project.
+During the presentation, you should include the motivation, related work, challenges, contributions, and evaluation progress.

-* Results Analysis: Compare and contrast the two projects in terms of scope, complexity, learning outcomes, and personal growth.
-Discuss how your understanding of the subject matter evolved from the midterm to the final term project.

-* Personal Reflection: Each group member should demonstrate your contribution, the knowledge you gained, and how these experiences have shaped your approach to problem-solving and project management in AI.

-* Format: Each group will need to write and submit ONE project essay in at least 6 content pages (excluding references) following the format in [NeurlIPS 2024](https://www.overleaf.com/latex/templates/neurips-2024/tpsbbrdqcmsh)
+* Essay: Each group will submit ONE project essay in at least 6 content pages (excluding references) following the format in [NeurlIPS 2024](https://www.overleaf.com/latex/templates/neurips-2024/tpsbbrdqcmsh).
+The content of the essay should include both the midterm and final projects.
+The essay should follow the general structure of a research paper:
+    * Introduction
+    * Related Work
+    * System Design
+    * Evaluation
+    * Conclusion
+    * Acknowledgment: Each group member should explain the individual contribution to both the midterm and final projects.